antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 to-pretty-table( @labels.map({ $_ => $ct2.Hash{$_;$_} }) )
 ```

-By examining the confusion matrices and we can conclude that the classifier is good enough.
+By examining the confusion matrices we can conclude that the classifier is accurate enough.
 (We examine the diagonals of the matrices and the most frequent confusions.)

+By examining the computational timings we conclude that the classifier is both accurate and fast enough.

 **Remark:** We addition to the confusion matrix we can do compute the Top-K query statistics -- not done here.
 (Top-2 query statistic is answering the question: "Is the expected label one of the top 2 most probable labels?")